-This is a hybrid class where students are required to access graded activities on blackboard online delivery of instruction.
 A typical class will involve general participation by all members in a discussion regarding the mathematical principles and procedures being studied.
-Some small as well as large group activities will be employed, and students are expected to develop as team members as well as individuals.
+Small as well as large group activities will be employed, and students are expected to develop as team members as well as individuals.
+This is a hybrid class in which students are required to access graded activities online using blackboard instructional delivery system.